 Where an employee has an irregular or changing work pattern over the entire 12- month period, so there is no pattern to the hours worked and the hours and days of work are entirely irregular, the principals of four weeks annual leave and reaching agreement on what will constitute “four weeks” in terms of time away from work, still apply.
 In such cases where the hours and days of work are irregular and intermittent employers and employees sometimes agree to accrue time towards annual leave on the basis of 4/52 for every hour worked.

 As an example say you work eight hours per week for a year and you become entitled to four weeks of leave.
 In our accounting system we’ve accrued 32 hours of leave (four weeks at eight hours per week).
 But if the employee increases their hours per week to 32 the accrued balance only lets them take one week of leave and so the requirement of four weeks under the Act can’t be met.

 The core principle that every employee be able to take four weeks of leave a year is obviously important.
-Let’s say in the example above that the employer lets the employee take four weeks off but because they’ve only accrued 32 hours of leave they will only be paid for eight hours each week when now the employee has become used to receiving pay for 32 hours each week.
-They may have debt themselves they are able to service based on their new higher weekly income.
-Even given the ability to take four weeks off won’t be a time they’ll rest easy with the worry of debt repayments during that time.
+Let’s say in the example above that the employer lets the employee take four weeks off.
+But because they’ve only accrued 32 hours of leave they will only be paid for eight hours each week when now the employee has become used to receiving pay for 32 hours each week.
+They may have debt themselves they are only able to service based on their new higher weekly income.
+Even given the ability to take four weeks off it won’t be a time they’ll rest easy with the worry of debt repayments during that time.